colabottles/toddl/posts/my-first-week-at-knowbility.md

 At some point, I have to pinch myself because it all seems like a dream but it is in fact, not a dream.
 I couldn't be any more happier.

+### The Present

+I'll be jumping in more in the following weeks and going forward, I am eager, anxious (in a good way), and excited to get going even more and contribute more.
+Hopefully I cna get into more speaking and writing roles as well.

+Accessibility has been a focus for all my career, even more the last decade and even more advocating in the past 2-3 years.
+I plan to do a lot more, and now that I am with an accessibility-focused company, multiply that tenfold.

+I am beyond thrilled at this point.

 ### The Future

 The future looks great.
 I already have the feeling like I am home in a company that values its people.
 That it's juts not a 9-5 grind, that they value their people and their well-being.

 I hope to be a part of Knowbility for a very long time.
+I have about 10-15 years left in me.
+20 if I am lucky and I think this part of the ride into the sunset is going to be the best one yet.